 Keto Bone Broth: A Match Made In Low-Carb Heaven

-Thanks to its health benefits, bone broth is an established superfood and many effective diets have embraced its healing properties, including the ketogenic diet.
-Bone broth is recognized as a healing food because of its high concentration of minerals and anti-inflammatory amino acids, as well as being one of the only food sources of the gut-healing proteins collagen and gelatin.
+Thanks to its benefits, bone broth is used in many diet programs, including the ketogenic diet.
+Bone broth contains minerals and amino acids, as well as proteins collagen and gelatin, which support gut health.

 In a moment, we’ll explain how bone broth is particularly beneficial for anyone following a low carb diet.
 But first, let’s look closer at how bone broth fits in, since very specific macronutrient ratios are required to achieve desired results.